bcgov/common-document-generation-service/app/src/common-logging/README.md

 Please note that this library does not write to a file nor to the console, it logs data to CLOGS only.

 ### common-logger
-The main class (CommonLogger) uses a tranformer, a queue, and a transport to process logging messages and deliver to the Common Logging Service (CLOGS).
+The main class (CommonLogger) uses a transformer, a queue, and a transport to process logging messages and deliver to the Common Logging Service (CLOGS).

 The flow is:
 1. application writes a message and passes to the common logger.